ptdriscoll/klrn-donor-analytics/README.md

 - `python -m src.process.new_donors`
 - `python -m src.process.demographics`

-Runs cluster analysis, first clearing `output/cluster/` and then outputting there (if needed, also runs `src.process.donors`):
+Runs cluster analysis, first clearing `output/cluster/` and then outputting there (if needed, runs `src.process.donors`):

 - `python -m src.cluster.elbow_plot <number>`
   - Evaluates optimal number of clusters by generating an elbow plot that visualizes where adding more clusters no longer significantly reduces tightness within clusters.
 The `<number>` parameter is optional; if omitted, it defaults to `9`, plotting a range from 1 to 9 clusters.